finbourne/lusid-sdk-java/sdk/docs/InstrumentEventTypesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentEventTypesApi apiInstance = apiFactory.build(InstrumentEventTypesApi.class);

         InstrumentEventTypesApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentEventTypesApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | AsAt of the request
         String page = "page_example"; // String | The pagination token to use to continue listing Transaction Template Specifications from   a previous call to list Transaction Template Specifications.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt   fields must not have changed since the original request.